Matt Vierling Player Props: Tigers vs. Blue Jays

 Matt Vierling At The Plate

-- Vierling is hitting .276 with eight doubles, two triples, seven home runs and 20 walks.
+- Vierling is batting .284 with eight doubles, two triples, seven home runs and 20 walks.

-- In 14 games this year (21.5%), Vierling has picked up an RBI, and in five of those games (7.7%) he had more than one.
+- Vierling has had an RBI in 15 games this year (22.7%), including five multi-RBI outings (7.6%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.